buildkite/docs/pages/tutorials/getting_started.md

 ## Next steps

 That's it!
-You've installed an agent, run a build, and checked the output. 🎉
+You've installed an agent, ran a build, and checked the output. 🎉

 We recommend you continue by [creating your own pipeline](/docs/pipelines/create-your-own).